1

 Foster care involves providing temporary homes for children in need, often working directly with children and families.
 Social workers, on the other hand, typically hold a broader role, managing cases, providing counseling, and coordinating services.
 While foster care providers focus on caregiving, social workers handle case management and advocacy within the child welfare system.

-How much does Florida pay foster parents?
+How much does Florida pay you to foster a child?

 What are some common challenges faced by foster care caseworkers, and how can they be managed effectively?